William Chester Minor: Contributor to the Oxford English Dictionary

 It was probably through his correspondence with the London booksellers that he heard of the call for volunteers for what was to become the Oxford English Dictionary (OED).
 He devoted most of the remainder of his life to that work.
 He became one of the project's most effective volunteers, reading through his large personal library of antiquarian books and compiling quotations that illustrated the way particular words were used.
 He was often visited by the widow of the man he had killed, and she provided him with further books.
 The compilers of the dictionary published lists of words for which they wanted examples of usage.
 Minor provided these with increasing ease as the lists grew.
-It was many years before the OED's editor, James Murray, learned of Minor's history and visited him in January 1891.
+It was many years before the OED's editor, James Murray, learned of Minor's history and visited him in January 1891 (as well as many times thereafter).
 In 1899, Murray paid compliment to Minor's enormous contributions to the dictionary, stating, "we could easily illustrate the last four centuries from his quotations alone".

 Mutilation, decline, and death

 Minor's condition deteriorated.
 In 1902, he was suffering delusions that he was being abducted nightly from his rooms and conveyed to such distant places as Istanbul, where he was forced to commit sexual assaults on children.
 He cut off his own penis (autopenectomy) to prevent such actions.
 He used a knife he otherwise used in his work on the dictionary.
 His health continued to worsen and, after Murray campaigned on his behalf, Minor was released in 1910 on the orders of the then Home Secretary, 35 year-old Winston Churchill.

 Minor was deported back to the United States and resided at St. Elizabeths Hospital.
 There, he was diagnosed with schizophrenia.
-In 1919 he was moved to the Retreat for the Elderly Insane in Hartford, Connecticut, where he died in 1920.
-He is buried in Evergreen Cemetery in New Haven, Connecticut, alongside members of his family.
+In 1919, he was moved to the Retreat for the Elderly Insane (now called The Institute of Living) in Hartford, Connecticut, where he died in 1920.

 In popular culture

 In July 1915, the Washington D.C.
-Sunday Star published a "sensationalized" story beginning with the line “American Murderer Helped Write Oxford Dictionary.”
+Sunday Star published a "sensationalized" story beginning with the line "American Murderer Helped Write Oxford Dictionary".
 The book The Surgeon of Crowthorne (published in America as The Professor and the Madman), by Simon Winchester, was published in 1998 and chronicles both Minor's later life and his contributions to the creation of the Oxford English Dictionary.
-The film rights for the book were bought by Mel Gibson's Icon Productions in 1998.
-In August 2016, it was announced that Farhad Safinia was to direct an adaptation, called The Professor and the Madman, starring Mel Gibson as Murray and Sean Penn as Minor.
-The film was released in May 2019.
+A movie based on the book, called The Professor and the Madman, starring Mel Gibson as Murray and Sean Penn as Minor, was released in May 2019.

 Minor's life was also detailed in an episode of Drunk History.
 He was portrayed by Bob Odenkirk.